-Great Britain provides a stunning backdrop to our MTB Leadership Awards, as the skills of effective Leadership are outlined through practical and engaging training at some of the best outdoor venues throughout the country.
+Great Britain provides a stunning backdrop to our MTB Leadership Awards.
+The skills of effective Leadership are outlined through practical and engaging training at some of the best outdoor venues throughout the country.

 Outdoor Centre Accreditation and Level 1

 Outdoor Centre Accreditation and the Level 1 Award are site-specific and are designed for organisations such as Outdoor Activity Centres, Colleges or Trail Centres.
-The aim of this award is to upskill members of staff or volunteers to a standard that enables them to lead introductory level mountain bike rides on limited pre-determined routes in a safe and enjoyable environment.
+The aim of this award is to upskill members of staff or volunteers, either from a basic level of MTB proficiency or from 'in-house' training.
+The Level 1 leaders will be trained to a standard that enables them to lead introductory level mountain bike rides on limited pre-determined routes in a safe and enjoyable environment.

 The award is ideal for anyone with experience in mountain biking, who is either working in the outdoor sector, volunteering at a club or simply has a personal interest in gaining additional skills.
-These skills can be used to go out on a mountain bike, be safe and have fun.
+These skills can be used to lead a ride on a mountain bike, be safe and have fun.

 The Level 3 Award is aimed at qualified mountain bike leaders, who wish to extend their remit to include remote terrain and trails of severe technical difficulty.
 The award also focuses on group management in technical terrain, navigation in challenging mountain conditions with few navigational features and incident management in remote environments.